 About the Festival

-"Once upon a time…" is alive and well at the Weber State University Story Telling Festival, a delightful, once-a-year event that you won’t want to miss!
-Held the last weekend in February, there is something for everyone, preschool to senior citizen, college students to families with children of all ages.
+"Once upon a time…" is alive and well at the Weber State University Storytelling Festival, a delightful series of events that you won’t want to miss!
+The festival itself is held after the last weekend in February, and there is something for everyone: preschoolers to senior citizens, college students to families with children of all ages.
 The storytellers will capture your hearts and create an unforgettable experience in literacy, culture, and the arts!

 This is one of the very few storytelling festivals in the nation that is university-sponsored, and it has become a treasured annual community happening.
-During the three-day event, the Festival welcomes the best of national storytellers, as well as the best of Utah's storytellers and fresh talent from community schools.
+During the three-day event in February, the Festival welcomes the best of national storytellers, as well as the best of Utah's storytellers and fresh talent from community schools.

-On Festival mornings, a conference format of concurrent sessions allows listeners to select from a variety of storytelling genres.
+On Festival mornings, a conference format of concurrent sessions allows listeners to select from a variety of storytelling genres and is open to the general public.
 Field trips are arranged for classes or schools.
-Afternoon workshops, seminars and story presentations are available to university students, faculty and staff on the WSU campus.
-Outreach story concerts are held at area schools.
-National storytellers present their superlative tales at events scheduled for each evening of the festival including family oriented story concerts and a special fund raising banquet.
+Afternoon workshops, seminars and story presentations are available.
+Some of these events are aimed at university students, faculty and staff, but others are open to all.
+These events meet on the WSU campus.
+Likewise, outreach story concerts are held at area schools.
+National storytellers present their superlative tales at events scheduled for each evening of the festival including family-oriented story concerts and a special fund-raising banquet.

 This award-winning Festival is nationally recognized for its emphasis on youth storytellers who perform their stories on stage with practicing professionals.
 Children prepare stories in their schools and are selected by their school districts to participate in the Festival.

-Most recently, the Festival was honored with the Utah Association of Teacher Educator’s Distinguished Project Award (2010).
-The Festival is also a recipient of Weber State University’s Exemplary Collaboration Award (2002), a Community Service Award from the Utah Association for Gifted Children (2003), and the National Storytelling Network’s Oracle Award (2001).
+The Festival has been honored with the Utah Association of Teacher Educators’ Distinguished Project Award, as well as a recipient of Weber State University’s Exemplary Collaboration Award, and a Community Service Award from the Utah Association for Gifted Children, and the National Storytelling Network’s Oracle Award.

 Festival Organization and Sponsorship